TrustedFirmware-M/tf-m-extras/examples/corstone310_fvp_dma/triggering_example/readme.rst

 *********
 Run steps
 *********
-The example can run only with 11.18.29 or later versions of Corstone SSE-310 AVH.
+The example can run only with 11.22.35 or later versions of Corstone SSE-310 Arm Ecosystem FVP.
 The ``mps3_board.uart1_adapter_tx.ENABLE`` and ``mps3_board.uart0_adapter_rx.ENABLE`` parameters have to be set, to enable the triggering interface of the UARTs.
 The ``mps3_board.uart0.rx_overrun_mode=0`` parameter is needed.
 UART overrun can happen when the received data is not handled in time.
 The UART overrun interrupt is turned off to prevent lock-up, but there might be data loss when the user sends data during data processing or UART transmitting.